 Expert tip: Inserting a coffee filter at the bottom of the container provides better drainage.

 Step 2: Fill up the container with pumice and sand.
 On the top layer, add some extra pumice and then fill the fine layer of sand on the very top.

-Step3: Use a wet toothpick to pick the succulent seeds from the shipping pouch and spread it around the top.
+Step 3: Use a wet toothpick to pick the succulent seeds from the shipping pouch and spread them around the top.
 Shake or tap the pot to let the seed fall in its place.

 Sprinkle some water in the pot and cover it with a plastic wrap, including the top.
 This helps keep the moisture.